zoff-kollektiv/cifar/data/people/46-samira-trabelsi.md

 typeOfSanctions: Asset freeze and prohibition to make funds available
 startOfSanctions: 04.02.2011
 ---
-Sister-in-law of Zine El Abidine Ben Ali Tunisian and a daughter of Saida Dherif.
+Sister-in-law of Zine El Abidine Ben Ali and a daughter of Saida Dherif.
 She was born on 27 December 1958, and used to reside in La Marsa, Tunisia.
 She is married to Mohamed Montassar Meherzi.
 [1](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:02011R0101-20170128)